RoulEAT/RoulEAT/README.md

 2. Spin the wheel
 3. Browse through the options based on the result

-## WEBSITE URL HERE

 The idea behind RoulEAT came from all the times people would not know what they wanted to eat, only what they didn't want.
 With RoulEAT, the only thing the user has to do is spin a wheel, and the rest is left up to chance.

-## How to contact us

-Github and LinkedIn information will go here, and will also be on the site itself.